 If you are a parent with a child welfare case in Family Court, we can represent you.
 Our goal, in every case possible, is to prevent your child being removed from your custody and care.

-Legal Services of the Hudson Valley is home to Westchester County’s first multidisciplinary Family Defense Unit which helps parents navigate the challenges of the Child Welfare system.
-All families deserve to live together in safety regardless of circumstance.
-Using a nationally recognized model that combines attorneys, social workers and parent advocates, the Family Defense Unit fights to prevent painful family separations and works to reunite parents and children who have been separated through the court process.
+Legal Services of the Hudson Valley is home to Westchester County’s first multidisciplinary Family Defense Unit, which helps parents navigate the challenges of the Child Welfare system.
+All families deserve to live together in safety regardless of circumstances.
+The Family Defense Unit fights to prevent painful family separations by using a nationally recognized model that combines attorneys, social workers, and parent advocates.
+It works to reunite parents and children who have been separated through the court process.

-If you are a parent who is being investigated by CPS, has an indicated report with the State Central Register or a parent with a child welfare case in Family Court, involving Article 10 Neglect and Abuse Matters or other child welfare matter, we can represent you.
-Our goal, in every case possible, is to prevent your child being removed from your custody and care.
+If you are a parent who CPS is investigating, has an indicated report with the State Central Register, or a parent with a child welfare case in Family Court, involving Article 10 Neglect and Abuse Matters or other child welfare matters, we can represent you.
+In every case possible, our goal is to prevent your child from being removed from custody and care

 Additionally, every parent in our program receives a legal check-up and a social work case management plan.
 That means we will help you obtain the legal and social services you need to keep your family safe and stable.